Tenant management organisation: Structure and operation

-The management agreement details precisely which services are managed by the TMO on behalf of the landlord.
+The management agreement details the services which are to be managed by the TMO on behalf of the landlord.
 The extent of the devolution in service can vary enormously, particularly between small and large TMOs, but may typically include day-to-day repairs, allocations and lettings, tenancy management, cleaning and care taking and rent collection/recovery.
+The precise detail as to which organisation undertakes which service (or part of a service) has, since 2005, been contained in the accompanying Schedules to the Management Agreement.
+This was separated from the body of the management agreement in 2005 to allow for policies and procedures to be more easily updated.

 The TMO can take a number of legal forms.
 Registered TMOs may be a co-operative, or set up under corporate law.

 Some 'guide TMOs' provide support to community groups interested in the concept (Friday Hill TMO and Millbank Estate TMO are two examples in London).
 The work of a TMO may touch and overlap with that of an arms-length management organisation (ALMO).

+Independent research is limited as to the effectiveness of tenant management but studies by The Office of The Deputy Prime Minister (ODPM) published in 2002 (Tenants Managing - An Evaluation of Tenant Management Organisations in England and by Rachael Newton & Professor Rebecca Tunstall for Urban Forum (Lessons For Localism:Tenant Self-Management) in 2012, support the case for devolving control of management functions to residents at a local level.

+An Evaluation of English Social Housing Policy 1975-2000 states "All the studies of tenant management in local authority stock have found that they offered a quality housing service, spent less than local authorities on management and maintenance, but obtained significantly higher levels of tenant satisfaction."

 Setting up a TMO

 The London Borough of Hackney council website states the following as a possible plan to set up a TMO: